sbkoth/sbkoth.github.io/content/services/data-architecture.md

 ---
 title: Data Architecture
 icon: Database
-description: Designs and implements scalable data solutions, from warehouses to lakes
+description: We design and implement scalable data solutions, from warehouses to lakes
 ---

 # Data Architecture Services

-The consultant's data architecture services focus on building robust, scalable data infrastructure that serves business needs.
-The services specialize in:
+Our data architecture services focus on building robust, scalable data infrastructure that serves business needs.
+We specialize in:

 - Data warehouse design and optimization
 - Data lake implementation